FreeKernelJS/generator-freekerneljs/README.md

 ### <a name="tools"></a> Use Grunt Tasks in Development
 -----------------
-You might want to consider install <a href="http://gruntjs.com/">Grunt</a>, to use runner tasks which are provided by the FreeKernelJS generator during development.
+You might want to consider installing <a href="http://gruntjs.com/">Grunt</a>, to use runner tasks which are provided by the FreeKernelJS generator during development.
 The installation of Grunt is global, but you must run the different tasks from within the project folder.
-- Install Grunt:
+- **Install Grunt**:
 ```
     $ npm install -g grunt-cli
 ```

-- Watch task: monitoring your application for changes each time you make changes and save files.
+- **Watch task**: monitoring your application for changes each time you make changes and save files.
-To be able to use this task you need first to open *"index.html"* file from <project_folder>/app, and uncomment the following line:
+To be able to use this task you need first to open *"index.html"* file from *"project_folder/app"*, and uncomment the following line:
 ```
  <!-- <script src="//localhost:35729/livereload.js"></script> -->
 ```